minio/kes-docs/content/tutorials/kes-for-minio.md

    ```

 3. Configure KES Server

+   The information here is very generic.
+   For detailed instructions on configuring the KES Server for a specific Key Management System provider, see the integration page for [supported targets]({{< relref "_index.md#supported-kms-targets" >}}).

    Create the KES server configuration file: `config.yml`.
    Ensure the identity in the `policy` section matches your `client.crt` identity.